 Spoilers, I guess?

-It would be fair to call Pac-man 2 a point’n’click graphical adventure, with one major caveat: there is no point and click involved since the main character is not controllable.
+While it would be mostly fair to define Pac-man 2 as a point’n’click graphical adventure, there is one major caveat: there is no point and click involved since the main character is not controllable.

 Naturally, an angry Pac-man has more strength than a depressed one, so it is sometimes required to anger or calm down our hero in order to advance through the game.
 Problem is, the angrier our hero gets, the more he is prone to do stupid things and get himself killed.
 Not a big problem since you have infinite lives and no profusion of enemies in the game.
 Like every human being on the planet – Pac-man’s biggest enemy is indeed himself.